Supplementary Material

 Our experiment demonstrates substantial divergences in model assessment depending on the chosen metric (especially in the case of the scoring rules).

 For instance, on datasets such as veteran and whas, which exhibit non-proportional hazards, RSF is more suitable to model non-linear effects compared to the CoxPH.
-In these cases, RCLL* identifies RSF as superior, whereas RCLL and ISBS still prefer CoxPH — suggesting potential practical limitations of the latter metrics in such settings.
+In these cases, RCLL* identifies RSF as superior, whereas RCLL and ISBS still prefer CoxPH.

 These findings highlight a critical need for further research: not all metrics labeled as “proper” in theory behave equally in practice.